variantstudios/thesubiedoctor.com/pages/schedule-repair/index.md

     send to more than one you can add commas between them, for example: hello1@test.com,hello2@test.com
   thank_you_message: This is the message the visitor sees after they submit a contact message.
+  facebook_image_path: Use images that are at least 1200 x 630px for best results or a minimum of at least 600 x 315px.
 ---